ramaprashanth/visual-odometry/README.md

 The dataset can be downloaded from here : https://drive.google.com/open?id=14Wxvr-pg9soeCyU0z0-CqdqsU5Q_O9kw

-Place the `detectbuoy.avi` in the same folder as the code.
+Place the `Oxford_Dataset` in the same folder as the code.

 ## How to run code
 1. Unzip the folder which has the code, input sequences and the datasets.